ids1024/wikicurses/README.md

 c: Open table of contents for page

-^f or Page Down to scroll down a page
+^f or Page Down: scroll down a page

-^b or Page Up to scroll up a page
+^b or Page Up: scroll up a page

-j or Down to scroll down a line
+j or Down: scroll down a line

-k or Up to scoll up a line
+k or Up: scoll up a line